ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

 ```
 Object algebras: A practical way of using Church Encodings

+In previous lectures, we have talked about the "expression problem": The problem of
+encoding  data structure (like expressions) and functions on that data structure
+(like evaluators, or pretty-printers) in such a way that both the data structure
+and the functions thereon can be extended without modifying code, while at the same
+time maintaining static type safety.

+Church encodings look like an obscure theoretical idea at first, but we will see
+that their incarnation as "object algebras" leads to a quite attractive and practical
+solution to the expression problem.

 Let's look at a Scala version of the Church encodings we saw for the lambda
 calculus.
 We use objects instead of functions, but otherwise